Your browser doesn't support JavaScript api – Page 3 – Windows Programming

 HCURSOR SetCursor(HCURSOR hCursor);

-Where hCursor is a handle to the cursor.
-The cursor can be created by the CreateCursor() function or loaded by the LoadCursor() or LoadImage() function.
+where hCursor is a handle to the cursor.
+The cursor can be created using the CreateCursor() function or loaded using the LoadCursor() or LoadImage() functions.
 If this parameter is NULL, the cursor is removed from the screen.

-The return value is the handle to the previous cursor or NULL if there was no previous cursor.
+The return value is a handle to the previous cursor, or NULL if there was no previous cursor.

 Double Clicks